wliverno/pymsmt/README.md

 # pymsmt + mmDNA
 Python Metal Site Modeling Toolbox with mmDNA Patch

-It is developed by Pengfei Li in Prof. Kenne Merz's Research Group at Michigan State University.
+Originally developed by Pengfei Li in Prof. Kenne Merz's Research Group at Michigan State University.
 Compatibility with metal modified DNA (mmDNA) implemented by William Livernois in Prof. Anantram's Research group at University of Washington.
-# Installation
+## Installation
 While this repository is a fork of PyMSMT and can be installed with the `install.sh` script, it has been built to be added as a patch to the AmberTools installation.
 The easiest way to install is with the AmberTools conda environment, which must be activated before installation.
 The guide for this is [on the Amber website](https://ambermd.org/GetAmber.php), and can be done simply installing the package from conda-forge:

     conda create --name AmberTools python=3.12